lincolntracy/lincoln_mainroad_ver2/content/posts/win-name-win-nature.md

 | Coach     | 112       | 62       | 55.36     |
 | **Total** | **387**   | **217**  | **56.07** |

 From a win/loss perspective, Goodwin's record as a coach is almost consistent with when he was a player.

+Melbourne fans will be hoping for a period of ongoing success to keep pushing that win percentage up.

 *As always, apologies to anyone who has already presented these stats.*